Geog 001 - Physical Geography » Spring 2022 » Chapter 4 Quiz

 Cool currents can be found ________.

-B. on the north coasts of continents
+A. on the south coasts of continents

-C. on the east coasts of continents
+C. on the north coasts of continents

-D. on the south coasts of continents
+D. on the west coasts of continents

 Question #16